-For Halloween, We Take Time to Praise Black Cats
+For Halloween, We Take Time to Praise the Black Cat

 The child headed toward the animal with her hand sweetly outstretched in greeting, but her mother yanked her back, yelling, "No!
 It's going to bite you!"
 The child murmured that it wasn't, but the woman prevailed.
 That made me very sad.